openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 </p>
 </div>

+- connect the Z-stage to ``Z-Motor`` on the main board, make shure there's a motor driver.
 - connect the blue LED to the LED driver (red plate) at ``out1``
   - cable at ``-`` goes to ``-``
   - cable at ``+`` goes to ``+``